Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Muon-induced backgrounds in CUORE and CUPID

-In this work, we will focus on the design and performance of panel prototypes for the muon veto system.
-The design of the CUPID muon veto system is driven by the need to optimize the muon-tagging efficiency while fitting within the existing spatial constraints of CUORE/CUPID.
-The background at LNGS for this system is dominated by environmental gamma rays~\cite{GammaBackgroundLNGS}, particularly those at $\sim2.6$\,MeV from the decay of $^{208}$Tl, the gamma ray closest in energy to the muon region of $\sim 5$\,MeV for our design.
-Another source of background comes from dark noise from the photon-detection devices, which arises from random fluctuations of thermally-generated electrons within a pixel of the photodetectors.
+In this work, we focus on the design and performance of prototype panels for the muon veto system.
+The design of the CUPID muon veto system is driven by the need to optimize the muon-tagging efficiency while fitting within the existing spatial constraints of the CUORE/CUPID infrastructure.
+The background at LNGS for this system is dominated by environmental gamma rays~\cite{GammaBackgroundLNGS}, particularly those at $\sim$2.6\,MeV from the decay of $^{208}$Tl, the gamma ray closest in energy to the muon signal region of $\sim$5\,MeV for our design.
+The prototype panels make use of photodetectors that are themselves a source of background due to dark noise, which arises from random fluctuations of thermally-generated electrons within individual pixels of each photodetector.

 CUORE was built and has been operating without an active muon veto system.
 To achieve the two orders of magnitude reduction in background required for CUPID, a muon veto system must be added within CUORE's infrastructure.
 There are a few potential placements for the panels in the given infrastructure, one of which is shown in figure~\ref{Stencil}.
 Performing track reconstruction with the muon veto system is also desirable, but not required.
-This capability would complement muon track studies and other physics analyses, which rely on events in multiple crystals.
+This capability would complement muon track studies and other physics analyses that rely on events in multiple crystals.
 Based on these requirements, the key goals of this study were improving light yield, optimizing the design for underground environments, and assessing detection efficiency with different panel configurations.

-The proposed muon tagger system consists of single modules of wavelength-shifting (WLS) fibers embedded into a plastic scintillator panel and connected to silicon photomultipliers (SiPMs) as light detectors.
-The combination of plastic scintillator, WLS fiber, and light detectors is common for muon veto devices~\cite{OMineev_2011, BUGG201491, ZONG201882}.
-This work describes the development, characterization, and testing of a single module of the muon veto tagger.
+The proposed muon veto system consists of single modules of wavelength-shifting (WLS) fibers embedded into a plastic scintillator panel and connected to silicon photomultipliers (SiPMs) as light detectors.
+The combination of plastic scintillator, WLS fiber, and light detectors is common for muon veto devices~\cite{OMineev_2011, BUGG201491, ZONG201882, Luo:2023inu, AHARONIAN2021165193}.
+This work describes the development, characterization, and testing of prototype modules for the CUPID muon veto.